 Vitamins are natural organic molecules that individuals need in little amounts for the smooth functioning of their bodies to carry out essential functions.
-Most of the Vitamins need to come from food nutrients which we eat on a regular basis as a diet. below are few of the key functions which Vitamin used for –
+These are of utmost importance for our body and their deficiency can lead to various health-related issues as also highlighted by experts from the best digital healthcare platform named numan.
+Most of the Vitamins need to come from food nutrients that we eat on a regular basis as a diet.
+Below are a few of the key functions which Vitamin used for –

 - It regulates our immune system